Why a book of images to link poetry from the Great War with modern-day responses?

 This blog offers the opportunity to share current research during the completion of the soldier poets’ biographies and to introduce our modern day writers and poets (more details in the About section).
-This is very much a collaborative project and I hope to include posts by our contributors over the next few months as well as interviews and excerpts of their work.
+This is very much a collaborative project and I will be including posts by our contributors over the next few months as well as interviews and excerpts of their work.

 Follow us as we near completion of the England Remembered Book.
 Hopefully, you will find these posts interesting and join us for the website launch and crowdfunding events in Autumn 2020.

 (This non-profit charity book provides donations for H4H (Help for Heroes) and will be available to purchase in Winter 2020 – Many apologies for the delayed publication.)